 Be sure to share contact information and encourage feedback, so if any questions come up, your new subscribers know exactly where to go to get the help they need.

 Pro Tip: With a name like Help Scout, it’s no wonder they’re pros at making the customer service process as smooth as can be.
-This welcome email is a great example of where to send new customers for them to get the resources they need to be successful.

 Write more engaging welcome emails today

-The perfect thank you email doesn’t exist, but it’s important to start your new customer relationship off right by expressing sincere thanks.
+The perfect thank you email doesn’t exist.
+But, it’s important to start your new customer relationship off right by expressing sincere thanks.
 Then, consider some of the above formulas to increase engagement as you develop the relationship.

 About the author: